octo-technology/OpenTezos/docs/ligo/deploy-a-contract.md

 ### Accessing storage

-You can access to the storage value with the following command:
+You can access the stored value with the following command:

 ```shell
 tezos-client get contract storage for counterContract